You are here

 - What programs are exempt?

 Since then, captions have opened the world of television to people who are deaf and hard-of-hearing.
 At first, special broadcasts of some of the more popular programs were made accessible through the Public Broadcasting Service.
-Now, more than 2,000 hours of entertainment, news, public affairs, and sports programming are captioned each week on network, public, and cable television.
+Today, news, public affairs, and sports programming are captioned on network, public, and cable television, on the internet, and at movie theaters.
 Captions are no longer a novelty: they have become a necessity.
+Many commercial vendors and some specialized types of software now make it easy for individuals, groups, and schools to create captions.

 What are captions?

-Captions are words displayed on a television screen that describe the audio or sound portion of a program.
-Captions allow viewers who are deaf or hard of hearing to follow the dialogue and the action of a program simultaneously.
-They can also provide information about who is speaking or about sound effects that may be important to understanding a news story, a political event, or the plot of a program.
+Captions are words displayed on a television, computer, mobile device, or movie screen that describe the audio or sound portion of a program or video.
+Captions allow viewers who are deaf or hard-of-hearing to follow the dialogue and the action of a program simultaneously.
+For people with hearing loss who are not deaf, captions can even make the spoken words easier to hear—because hearing, like vision, is influenced by our expectations (When you have an idea of what someone might be about to say, his or her speech may seem more clear).
+Captions can also provide information about who is speaking or about sound effects that may be important to understanding a news story, a political event, or the plot of a program.

-Captions are created from the transcript of a program.
+Captions are created from the program’s transcript.
 A captioner separates the dialogue into captions and makes sure the words appear in sync with the audio they describe.
-A specially designed computer software program encodes the captioning information and combines it with the audio and video to create a new master tape or digital file of the program.
+Computer software encodes the captioning information and combines it with the audio and video to create a new master tape or digital file of the program.
+Ideally, the captions should appear near the bottom of the screen—not in the middle, where misplaced captions can cover the newscaster’s face or the basketball hoop or quarterback.

 Open and closed captions

-Closed captioning has become available for digital television sets, such as high-definition television (HDTV) sets, manufactured after July 1, 2002.1 Digital captioning provides greater flexibility by enabling the viewer to control the caption display, including font style, text size and color, and background color.
+Closed captioning is available on digital television sets, including high-definition television sets, manufactured after July 1, 2002.
+Some digital captioning menus allow the viewer to control the caption display, including font style, text size and color, and background color.

-Real-time captions are created as an event takes place.
+Real-time captions, or communication access real-time translation, are created as an event takes place.
 A captioner (often trained as a court reporter or stenographer) uses a stenotype machine with a phonetic keyboard and special software.
 A computer translates the phonetic symbols into English captions almost instantaneously.
-The slight delay is based on the captioner’s need to hear the word and on the computer processing time.
+The slight delay is based on the captioner’s need to hear and code the word, and on computer processing time.
 Real-time captioning can be used for programs that have no script; live events, including congressional proceedings; news programs; and nonbroadcast meetings, such as the national meetings of professional associations.

 Electronic newsroom captions